Faculty of PhilosophyEgyptology – Bachelor 25%

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

 The Bachelor’s degree programme as a minor subject provides the foundation for developing linguistic and subject-specific competency in understanding the scripts, language, and culture of ancient Egypt.
-Students will learn about the hieroglyphics and spoken language of the Middle Egyptian period and will gain insight into the culture, history, archaeology, and art of ancient Egypt.
+Students will learn the hieroglyphic script and the Middle Egyptian language and will gain insight into the culture, history, archaeology, and art of ancient Egypt.

-- In the Language introductory module, students will learn the hieroglyphics and grammar of Middle Egyptian.
-At the conclusion of the module, there will be an orientation examination.
+- In the introductory module, students will learn the hieroglyphic script and the Middle Egyptian grammar.

-- In the subsequent Language fundamentals module, students will expand their language skills through the reading of texts.
+- In the subsequent basic modules, students will expand their language skills through the reading of Middle Egyptian texts.